setlog/fly/README.md

 fly my_change # creates src/main/migration/VXXX.XXX__my_change.sql
 ```

-The file is then opened in VsCode if you have it installed.
+The file is then opened in VsCode if you have it installed, i.e. `code` is in your `PATH`.